 For the model building, an extensive dimension reduction process comprising Principal Feature Analysis (PFA), Explanatory and Confirmatory Factor Analysis (EFA, CFA) was applied, to determine and measure the most important aspects of the SI and, moreover, create an SI-Index that categorises the examined projects in terms of their contribution to SI.

-Another appliance of the SI-Index is to test the final hypothesis concerning the respondents’ self-assessment with regard to the familiarity with SI.
-Here, the comparison with the SI-Index …
+Another contribution of the SI-Index is to test the final hypothesis concerning the respondents’ self-assessment with regard to the contribution to SI.
+Here, the comparison with the SI-Index is applied to determine if the self-assessment SI contribution level over- or under-estimated by the survey respondents.
+Furthermore, the (positive) correlation between the self-assessment SI contribution level and the SI-Index might be the indication of the accuracy of the model.

 Familiarity with SI and Transdisciplinarity